crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

  - Event calls
  - Errors

-## Introduction
+## About
 The Bridge is a object that represents the Philips Hue Bridge.
 This object is used to communicate to the actual Philips Hue bridge it represents and it's lights.

 ## Usage
 ### Import
 ```import {Bridge} from {.}```
 ### Constructing